 Is Pension Credit taxable?

 Pension Credit is non-taxable, which means it can be completely disregarded when it comes to taxes and contributions,.
 It is also worth noting that it will not count towards any state benefits cap.

 In fact, if you receive Pension Credit you will not have to worry about a benefit cap (this should apply to any working-age dependents too).
 If you have been paying Council Tax and are now eligible for Pension Credit, you may not have to contribute to this any more.

 Can I have my Pension Credit backdated?

-Unfortunately, with new rules coming into effect on 13th August 2019, you are no longer able to backdate your pension credit.
+Unfortunately, with new rules that came into effect on 13th August 2019, you are no longer able to backdate your pension credit.
 Prior to this, you were able to backdate your claim for up to three months.

 Why has my Pension Credit stopped?

 If you are going on holiday, your Pension Credit will stop after four weeks abroad.
 If you decide to move permanently or for a longer period than four weeks, your Pension Credit will expire.
 If you are travelling abroad, it is definitely worth letting the Pension Credit Office know, no matter what, just to be on the safe side.

 There are two exceptions to the four week limit:

 - If you are on holiday abroad and your partner or a family member die, then the Pension Credit may be lengthened to eight weeks for bereavement.